Manishearth/manishearth.github.io/source/drafts/gc.md

 }
 ```

-where `Element<'a>` is a copyable reference that is to be used inside other GC types, and `NativeElement<'a>` is its backing storage.
-The `C` parameter has to do with compartments and can be ignored.
+where `Element<'a>` is a convenient copyable reference that is to be used inside other GC types, and `NativeElement<'a>` is its backing storage.
+The `C` parameter has to do with compartments and can be ignored for now.

 A neat thing worth pointing out is that there's no runtime borrow checking necessary for manipulating other GC references, even though roots let you hold multiple references to the same object!